-- In the past week, all indicators of ILI activity increased except for the rate of ILI presentations to sentinel GPs which decreased. - Influenza activity increased in the last week.
-While the observed increase does not yet mark the official start of the season, the trend suggests it may be approaching. - Respiratory syncytial virus (RSV) activity remains stable, indicating the RSV season has not commenced. - Total non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) remained stable in the past week. - While COVID-19 case notifications decreased this week, there was a steady increase in wastewater concentration coinciding with the emergence of Omicron sub-lineage NB.1.8.X.
+- In the past week, most indicators of ILI activity decreased or remained stable except for the rate of ILI admissions to EDs which increased. - Influenza notifications increased in the past week and remained above the seasonal threshold. - Respiratory syncytial virus (RSV) activity increased in the past week. - Total non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) remained stable in the past week. - SARS-CoV-2 Omicron sub-lineage NB.1.8.X predominated in the clinical samples and wastewater.
 See COVID-19 wastewater dashboard.